Lycosaurus/Vcheck---custom_PCB_and_Arduino-Nano/README.md

 ![20240819_144329679_iOS](https://github.com/user-attachments/assets/2c6d5ccd-019a-46fb-a037-84069db2270d)

 This is a full blown features implementation of a propeller balancer.
-The software was developed by Peter Ashwwod-Smith.
+The software was originally developed by Peter Ashwwod-Smith.
+Minor modifications were applied.

 Pleas Note: This project is NOT COMPLETE YET.
 DO NOT USE.